-Rules of conduct for museum visits as of 1 June 2020
+Rules of conduct for museum visits

 1. Do not leave you home in case you have health complaints as described by the RIVM (sneezing, coughing, fever, etc.).
 You are welcome if you and your household are free of complaints for at least 24 hours.